 The involvement of governments and private corporations in the hacking landscape has influenced the motivations and practices of some hackers.
 Many skilled hackers have been enticed by lucrative job offers and the opportunity to work on cutting-edge security projects within corporate and public sector environments.
 Consequently, some hackers have transitioned from being independent, idealistic freedom fighters to becoming business ontological professionals within established systems.

-With the increasing professionalization of hacking, which I too have played a part in, the focus has shifted from pursuing digital freedom and challenging the status quo to more pragmatic goals, such as securing networks, intellectual property, keeping shareholders happy, political motivations and maintaining organizational reputations.
+With the increasing professionalization of hacking, which I too have played a part in in my early years, the focus has shifted from pursuing digital freedom and challenging the status quo to more pragmatic goals, such as securing networks, intellectual property, keeping shareholders happy, political motivations and maintaining organizational reputations.
 This shift has brought about a change in the hacking culture, with greater emphasis placed on legal and ethical practices, adherence to corporate policies, and collaboration with government entities.

 I am hopeful for a future where the early hacking ideologies resurface to bring about positive change for human rights.
 Hackers have the potential to defend these rights by advocating for digital security, responsibly disclosing vulnerabilities, supporting nonprofits, assisting in digital forensics, developing secure technologies, and fostering collaborative knowledge sharing.
 By directing their technical skills and expertise towards the cause of human rights rather than corporate or governmental gain, hackers can play a vital role in safeguarding privacy, promoting freedom of expression, and combating digital abuses that erode fundamental human rights.